 Maltese and English are both official languages in Malta and the vast majority of the population can speak English and are always willing to help you with directions if you’re lost!

-Being such a small country it unfortunately doesn’t vary much geographically (there are no mountains apart from some low rolling hills) – but it offers some of the best and cleanest beaches and great nightlife with lots to do around.
+Being such a small country Malta unfortunately doesn’t vary much geographically (there are no mountains apart from some low rolling hills) – but it offers some of the best and cleanest beaches and great nightlife with lots to do around.
 On the bright side of this – you can easily travel from one tip to the other of the island in under 45 minutes!

 Go to a beach

 Grab your sunscreen and a hat as it can get really hot in the summer season – temperatures nearing 40 degrees Celsius are not a rarity!
 Fortunately, Malta has plenty of beaches where you can cool down.

 Gozo and Comino also offer a variety of amazing beaches – most popular is the Blue Lagoon

-Grab a bargain at street markets
+Grab a bargain at the street markets

-Enjoy the Nightlife
+Enjoy the Maltese Nightlife

-You can attend the traditional “Sunday Morning Marc” where people gather, slather themselves in their patron saint’s colours, get drunk on beer and run around the streets in a group accompanied by a traditional marching band (and sometimes pick fights with the competitor groups!)
+You can attend the traditional “Sunday Morning Marc” where people gather, slather themselves in their patron saint’s colours, get drunk on beer, and run around the streets in a group accompanied by a traditional marching band.
+Sometimes they pick fights with the competitor groups!